-Usually the initial point of contact to access care services for those living with dementia or Alzheimer’s disease is either their GP (for healthcare solutions) or Adult Social Care services (for most other services).
+The initial point of contact to access care services for those living with Dementia or Alzheimer’s disease is either their GP (for healthcare solutions) or Adult Social Care services (for most other services).

-If you are concerned about your persistent forgetfulness – or the memory difficulties of a friend or family member, it is important to consult a GP.
-He or she can undertake an initial examination and can then refer you to a memory clinic for further dementia tests.
+If you’re concerned about persistent forgetfulness – or memory difficulties of a friend or family member, it’s essential to consult a GP.
+They can undertake an initial examination and then be referred to a memory clinic for further dementia tests.

 - specialist day centres;